Epsom Salt

 Epsomite, Epsom salt, or magnesium sulfate heptahydrate, is a hydrous magnesium sulfate mineral with formula MgSO4·7H2O.

-Epsomite crystallizes in the orthorhombic system as rarely found acicular or fibrous crystals; the normal form is as massive encrustations.
+Epsomite crystallizes in the orthorhombic system.
+The normal form is as massive encrustations, while acicular or fibrous crystals are rarely found.
 It is colorless to white with tints of yellow, green and pink.
-The Mohs hardness is 2 to 2.5 and it has a low specific gravity of 1.67.
+It is a soft mineral with variable Mohs hardness around 2.0~2.5, and it has a low specific gravity of 1.67.[5]

-It is readily soluble in water.
-It absorbs water from the air and converts to hexahydrate with the loss of one water molecule and a switch to monoclinic structure.
+It is readily soluble in water, and absorbs water from the air.
+It converts to hexahydrate with the loss of one water molecule and a switch to monoclinic structure.[5]

 Epsom salt is commonly sold as the main ingredient in bath salt, with additives such as glycerin (used as a humectant) and fragrances.
 The purpose of bath salts is mostly to make the bathing experience more enjoyable and serve as a vehicle for cosmetics, though they are said to improve cleaning and aid in exfoliation.[9]